Unexpected costs to plan for when you’re adopting

 There are four main types of adoption.
 The first option is to use a private agency, which takes care of the entire adoption process, including finding an expecting mom interested in giving her child to a new family.
 Another common option is international adoption, which has its own unique adoption costs, from travel expenses to dossier authentication required by specific countries.
 You can also choose to adopt via your state’s foster system through a public or private agency.
 Finally, there’s the option of adopting a stepchild if the other biological parent relinquishes parental rights.

 No matter which option you choose, the adoption process is expensive, with agency and legal fees at the top of the list.
-On average in the U.S., it costs nearly $42,000 to adopt through an agency.
-In contrast, it costs just under $3,000 to adopt through the foster care system.1 There are also other costs associated with raising a child that is unique to adoptive families.
+On average in the U.S., it can cost $45,000 to adopt through an agency.
+In contrast, it can cost $2,500 to adopt through the foster care system.1 There are also other costs associated with raising a child that is unique to adoptive families.

 One concern you may face if adopting an older child is whether he or she is ready for an age-appropriate grade level or requires additional learning assistance, which could mean the extra cost of a tutor or special schooling.
 In addition, there’s the matter of higher education, whether for college or vocational training.
 While setting up a 529 college savings plan is one practical step all parents can take to pay for their child’s continuing education, if you’re adopting a child who’s older, you might have to increase your deposits.